openshift/windows-machine-config-operator/docs/vsphere_ci/README.md

 running Packer from and has the following files:

     - authorized_keys
-    - install-vm-tools.cmd
     - configure-vm-tools.ps1
+    - disable-ipv6.ps1
+    - install-firewall-rules.ps1
     - install-openssh.ps1
-    - install-firewall-rules.ps1
     - install-updates.ps1
+    - install-vm-tools.cmd
+    - rename-computer.ps1

-In addition the `answer-file` directory is present at the same level as the `scripts` directory and has the following
+In addition, the `answer-file` directory is present at the same level as the `scripts` directory and has the following
 files:

     - autounattend.xml